Why I Quit Social Media for Good (And Never Looked Back)

 I used it to share quote posts from a life coach's Facebook page.
 Nothing edgy.
 No profanity.
 No rule-breaking.

-Then one day, someone spam-liked 20–30 of my posts in seconds.
+Then one day, some random dude spam-liked 20–30 of my posts within seconds.

 Boom.
 Suspension.